LeonLow97-Sandbox/java-springboot/002-grade-submission/starter/grade-submission/README.md

 - Model is data that the Controller sends to the View.
 - Without a Model, the View is meaningless.
 - Process:
   1. the handler method has direct access to the Model.
   2. the handler method can create data in the form of objects.

       - contains *private fields, constructors and getters/setters*
   3. the handler method can store the data in a Model attribute.

       - Model attribute maps to a piece of data.
       - `model.addAttribute("name", data);`
 - Every handler has access to the model.

+## Thymeleaf

+- Combines View and Model
+- Uses variable expression that executes on a model attribute
+  - e.g., th:text="${grade.name}"